Payum/OmnipayBridge/src/Resources/docs/get-it-started.md

 ## config.php

-We have to only add a the payment factory.
+We have to only add a the gateway factory.
 All the rest remain the same:

 ```php
 <?php